abhishekarya1/Hash-Define-myNotes/content/web-api/http.md

 #### Idempotence and Safety

-- [Idempotent](https://developer.mozilla.org/en-US/docs/Glossary/Idempotent): the server back-end state remains the same no matter how many times we call it with the method
+- [Idempotent](https://developer.mozilla.org/en-US/docs/Glossary/Idempotent): the server back-end state remains the same no matter how many times we call it with the method.

-- [Safe](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP): method doesn't modify the server back-end state (all safe methods are idempotent)
+- [Safe](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP): method doesn't modify the server back-end state (all safe methods are idempotent).

-Implemented correctly, `POST` is never idempotent. `PATCH` can be made non-idempotent.
+Implemented correctly, `POST` is never idempotent (since primary key keeps on increasing on every new resource creation). `PATCH` can be made non-idempotent.
 Rest all are idempotent.

 `PATCH` is mostly idempotent unless we have conditions in place in the code that patch different parts of resource each time we call `PATCH` on it.
 This is contrary to `PUT`, which overwrites the entire resource each time and is therefore inherently idempotent.

-While talking about idempotence and safety, only the actual back-end state of the server matters, for example, A `DELETE` may return a `200 OK` on the first call, but successive calls will return `404 NOT FOUND`.
+While talking about idempotence and safety, only the end resultant state of the server matters, for example, A `DELETE` may return a `200 OK` on the first call, but successive calls will return `404 NOT FOUND`.
 It is idempotent because server state remains the same at all times after the first call.

 #### GET vs POST
 - GET is for reading, POST is for creating a new resource